NakornKitk/sumline-shop-v2/README.md

 # Sumline shop version 2.0

-Front-end E-commerce website using React, Zustand, Vite and TailwindCSS.
+Front-end e-commerce website developed by using React, Zustand, Vite, and TailwindCSS.

 Visit our website here.